 What does 100% Permanent and Total (P & T) Mean?

 100% Permanent and Total means that you are 100%, permanently disabled, and most likely are never going to be re-evaluated.
 You are still able to work as much as you want and can.
 This is where confusion can occur.

 The thought of 100% Permanent and Total makes a person think that they will not be able to work.
 This is not correct.
 You can work, start a business, or follow whichever path life takes you on.
 The way the VA deems a disability “permanent” is when, based on medical evidence, the provider is confident that the level of impairment will continue for the rest of the veteran’s life.

 For this reason, the VA is allowed to take age into account when determining whether a disability is permanent.
 This can make it difficult for younger veterans to be considered permanently disabled.
 Do not let this discourage you from attempting to attain 100% Permanent and Total.
-If you genuinely believe you deserve 100% P&T, talk with one of our Veteran Claims Experts to find out what needs to be done.
+If you genuinely believe you deserve 100% P&T, talk with one of our Veteran Coaches to find out what needs to be done.